Kenny1G/raspberrypi_midi_board/doc/IGL_README.md

+# Warning
+It's been 1 hour and this is already outdated.
+Use the h file instead.
 # Overview
 Using user provided gird\_(width/height), represents the framebuffer as a grid of components, some components have an onclick function